xordac/TrinityWebEnhancedV1/README.md

-# Welcome to MaNGOSWebV4
+# Welcome to MaNGOSWebV5
 This is another continuation of the MaNGOSWebV3 which was abandoned in 2011.
 All original credit goes to the previous developers.

 You can view a live copy of the latest version used for testing by visiting **www.mistvale.com**.

 ##Features
- - Support for Mangos Based Cores (Trinity, Darkice)
+ - Support for Mangos Based Cores (Trinity, Darkice, Azerothcore)
  - Full template system allowing any layout, including non-blizzlike templates
  - New SDL idea makes any emulator / patch combo possible with even the newest updates of v3
  - SDL backend allows most task to be done without direct database access.
 Allows modules that you make to be cross-emu support, without coding for it.